elisabethsbucket/Classification/README.md

 Data

-The data I used for this project was obtained from Kaggle and can be found here.
+The data I used for this project was obtained from Kaggle.

 Algorithms